git-ftp/git-ftp/man/git-ftp.1.md

 	css/style.css:scss/style.scss
 	css/style.css:scss/mixins.scss

-If a local untracked file is deleted, a paired tracked file will trigger the deletion of the remote file on the server.
+If a local untracked file is deleted, any change of a paired tracked file will trigger the deletion of the remote file on the server.

+All paths are usually relative to the Git working directory.
-When using the `--syncroot` option, all paths are relative to the set syncroot.
+When using the `--syncroot` option, paths of tracked files (right side of the colon) are relative to the set syncroot.
+Example:

+	# upload "html/style.css" triggered by html/style.scss
+	# with syncroot "html"
+	html/style.css:style.scss

-If your source file is outside the syncroot, add a / and define a path relative to the Git working directory.
+If your *source* file is outside the syncroot, prefix it with a / and define a path relative to the Git working directory.
+For example:

 	# upload "dist/style.css" with syncroot "dist"
-	style.css:/style.scss
+	dist/style.css:/src/style.scss

 It is also possible to upload whole directories.
 For example, if you use a package manager like composer, you can upload all